The Lovelace medal was established by the Institute in 1998 and is administered by the Awards Committee of the Academy.

 - computer science ie, basic research that has added significantly to our understanding of Computing

 - products and practices ie, contributions that have (direcetly) led to innovative products and widely deployed applications

-For the 2014 Lovelace medal the panel will be seeking nominations relating to products and practices.
+For the 2014 Lovelace medal the panel sought nominations relating to products and practices.

 It is generally expected that there will be one medallist each year, but the regulation allows either several medallists or no medallist.

 Winners will normally be invited to give a public lecture on their work at the BCS Lovelace lecture the following year; and will also be asked to contribute an article describing their work in terms accessible to a general audience for publication in ITNOW, the BCS magazine.

 Nominations for the 2014 award have now closed and are being assessed.
 An announcement about the winner will be made in the New Year.

 We are delighted to annouce that Professor Samson Abramsky is the recipient of the 2013 Lovelace medal.
 The award was made in recognition of Professor Abramsky's significant contribution since the 1980s and his pre-eminence in setitng the modern agenda in the foundations of computer science.
 Read the press release

 Details of the previous winners of the Lovelace medal can be found in the Lovelace lectures section of this site.